The Ultimate Travel Guide to Batanes, Philippines

 Sabtang is best enjoyed at least with an overnight stay and leave early the next day.
 It is the closest you can get to experience the old Batanes.
 Chavayan is probably the most pictured village in the entire province.
 It is not difficult to see why.
 It seemed time stood still in Chavayan with the entire village of old well-preserved Ivatan houses neatly huddled against the foot of a majestic mountain.
 The waves lull you to sleep here.

 While in Chavayan, it would be nice to contribute to the local economy and buy the famous traditional headgear for women called Vakul from the local women’s cooperative which produce the item.
-A group of local women gather daily in the shop, to produce the Vakul worth around P500 pesos.
+A group of local women gathers daily in the shop, to produce the Vakul worth around P500 pesos.

 - Sabtang Town